 The chrysalis

-The fully grown caterpillar finds a sheltered spot under a leaf.
-There, it hangs upside down from a small cluster of silk.
-After a few days, it undergoes its final molt, revealing a beautiful chrysalis.
-The acorn-shaped chrysalis is green and adorned with a golden line along the top and golden speckles.
+The fully grown caterpillar finds a sheltered spot underneath a leaf.
+There, it suspends itself upside down from a small tuft of silk.
+After a few days, it undergoes a final molt, revealing a beautiful chrysalis.
+The first wondrous metamorphosis!

 The green chrysalis of a monarch butterfly (Danaus plexippus) is decorated with a golden line and golden speckles.